 In the neighboring village, Porto Moniz, you should definitely take a bath in the Piscinas Naturais Velhas.
 These are natural swimming pools, directly at the sea.
 They can be used for free.

-This was only the first part of my Madeira trip!
+This was only the first part of my photo hiking week on Madeira Island!
 In November the next three fantastic spots for photographers await you!
 If you don’t want to miss it, subscribe to my newsletter!
 (Edit: All you need for a fantastic photo hiking week on Madeira – Part 2)

 And here I leave you with some more pictures from my first three days on Madeira.